KettleMC-Network/DiscordBridge/README.md

 A simple plugin providing a bridge between your discord and minecraft chats.

 # Dependencies
-- JDK >= 17
+- JDK >= 8
-- Spigot o.ä.
-Server
+- Server implementing the Bukkit API (Spigot, Paper, ...)
-- Minecraft Account

 # Important Files
 - Main files:
     - src/net/kettlemc/discordbridge/*DiscordBridge.java*
-        - *Here is the Discord Bridge*
+        - *The main class of the plugin*
         - Function:
           - handle incoming Minecraft and Discord commands
-          - Setup config by methods from Configuration.java
+          - setup config by methods from Configuration.java
     - src/net/kettlemc/discordbridge/config/*DiscordConfig.java*
-        - *Here are the important information loaded from the "config.json" in a java file.*
+        - *Stores the config settings loaded from the "config.json"*
-        - it's based on the configuration manager *Konfiguration*
+        - based on the configuration manager *Konfiguration*
         - Function:
           - defining methods to get the config values
     - src/net/kettlemc/discordbridge/discord/*DiscordBot.java*
-        - *Here is the Bot for Discord.*
+        - *Wrapper class for the Discord bot itself*
         - Function:
           - simplifying the Discord API package functions (JDA)
           - defining methods for the DiscordBridge.java